 DFWCityhomes is an established Flat Fee MLS listing Service and Full Service real estate company that represents buyers and sellers in Wylie, Texas.
 Our clients receive a full service experience with agent representation at a fraction of the cost.
 Our simplified process is hassle free, proven, and effective.

 Interested in learning more?
 Watch this video and click MLS Listing Services and Buyer Rebate Service to see how we may help you.
 Contact Us or Call (214)-207-0210 and we will explain to you how our services can save you time and money.

-Wylie, Texas is one of the fastest growing communities in the State of Texas with a 120% increase since 2000.
-Possessing an outstanding school district, a low crime rate and an expanding business climate, Wylie is the ideal place for people looking for a small town environment with easy access to big city amenities.
-The Wylie ISD, in partnership with parents and the community, provides all students a world-class academic education which will prepare them to lead successful and productive lives.
-Wylie is a city once solely located in Collin County but now extends into neighboring Dallas, and Rockwall counties in the U.S. state of Texas.
+Wylie is a city located in the state of Texas that has experienced significant growth over the past few decades, with a population of almost 58,000 in the 2020 census.
+It is known for its excellent school district, low crime rate, and expanding business climate, making it an ideal place for people looking for a small-town atmosphere with easy access to big city amenities.
+The Wylie Independent School District works with parents and the community to provide all students with a top-quality education that will prepare them for successful and productive lives.
+Wylie is located in Collin County, but also extends into Dallas and Rockwall counties.